stanfordnlp/mac-network/readme.md

 In particular, the implementation includes the MAC cell at [`mac_cell.py`](mac_cell.py).
 The code supports the standard cell as presented in the paper as well as additional extensions and variants.
 Run `python main.py -h` or see [`config.py`](config.py) for the complete list of options.

+The adaptation of MAC as well as several baselines for the GQA dataset are located at the **GQA** branch.

 <div align="center">
   <img src="https://cs.stanford.edu/people/dorarad/mac/imgs/cell.png" style="float:left" width="260px">
   <img src="https://cs.stanford.edu/people/dorarad/mac/imgs/visual.png" style="float:left" width="310px">